soumikbhatta/Soumikbhatta/README.md

 ### I am Soumik Bhatta
 - A Full Stack Web Developer & Cybersecurity enthusiast.
 - A Final Year Computer Science Student @ VIT Vellore
-- Currently working on some of my cool side projects based on Web Development.
+- Currently working on some of my projects based on Web Development.
-- I'm currently looking for opportunities.
+- I'm currently looking for new opportunities.
 I love to learn and contribute in any and every possible way